 Please contact River Runners Transport if you wish to arrange for your personal vehicle to be shuttled to the take-out.
 This is an option to limit time spent in vans or buses with other people.

 Pre- and Post-Trip Accommodations

 We recommend that you make reservations well in advance in order to guarantee lodging.
 (Pre- and post-trip lodging is not included in the trip cost).

-*Please mention you are an OARS guest to receive a special discounted room rate
+*Please call and mention you are an OARS guest to receive a special discounted room rate

 Other Camping Options